Greece digs in for tough talks with lenders

 Troika officials rejected some of the proposed measures to cut public sector expenses and wanted a bolder plan to reduce the number of civil servants, a senior Greek official said.

-“They insist on rejecting the measures that concern the restructuring of the state,” the official said, adding that Greece will have to present its austerity package to euro zone finance ministers on Friday.
+“They insist on rejecting the measures that concern the restructuring of the state,” the official said.
 “We insist that they accept them.”

 Slashing public sector jobs is a highly sensitive subject in Greece, where the constitution bars firing civil servants.